mkumm/mkumm_blog/content/now/index.md

 This is a [now page](https://nownownow.com/about).
 Derek Siver has inspired [a few nowers](https://nownownow.com/) so far.
 If you have your own site, you should consider adding your **Now** page to the collection.
 {{< /lead >}}

-:poland: Updated April 13, 2024 from Poland!
+:poland: Updated May 5, 2024 from Poland!

-## Still Working at Simplebet!
+## Working at Simplebet!

-Stories of my unemployment have been greatly exaggerated.
-I reposted a LinkedIn story about a coworker who is currenlty open for work and somehow that ended up being attributed to me in people's feeds.
-Even some of my close friends thought I was unemployed! :see_no_evil:
+I am happily employed at [Simplebet](https://www.simplebet.ai/) as an Elixir Developer.
+This is where I learned how great  [Surface](https://surface-ui.org/) is for building components in [Phoenix](https://www.phoenixframework.org/).

 ## Nauka języka polskiego

 I am finally learning to speak Polish.
 Progress is slow, but steady and I am finally really enjoying it.
 If you are also interested in learning Polish, I recommend reaching out to [Glossa](https://e-polish.eu/polish-for-foreigners).
-They can help people in any geogrophy to learn Polish.
+They can help people in any geography to learn Polish.
 A special thank you to [Magdalena](https://e-polish.eu/en/polish_teachers_online/magdalena_wygladacz)!

 ## Current Hobbies